Henry Halford: Professional career

+Halford kept these items in his private collection and occasionally displayed them to guests as historical curiosities.
+In 1888, the relics, including the vertebral fragment, were returned to the vault and placed in the king's coffin in the presence of the Prince of Wales (later King Edward VII).

 In 1812, Halford was appointed physician in ordinary to George III of the United Kingdom, having previously been appointed physician in ordinary to the Prince Regent.
 He continued to serve as physician in ordinary to successive sovereigns until his death in 1844.
 He also served as physician to other members of the Royal Family, notably the Princess Amelia, youngest daughter of George III.

 Halford was also notably active in the Royal College of Physicians, serving in various posts.
 On 30 September 1820 he was elected president, an office to which he was annually and unanimously re-elected for an unprecedented 24 years, until his death on 9 March 1844 in the seventy-eighth year of his age.
 The College owes its removal from Warwick-lane to Pall-mall East in 1825 to Sir Henry Halford's exertions.

 Halford was a fellow of the Royal and Antiquarian societies, and a trustee of Rugby School which he had attended; and, in virtue of his office as President of the College of Physicians, he was president of the National Vaccine Establishment, and a trustee of the British Museum.

 He was known to his contemporaries as "The Prince and Lord Chesterfield of all medical practitioners", and less complimentarily as "the eel-backed baronet in consequence of his deep and oft-repeated bows."
 Among his recorded advice is: "Never read by candlelight anything smaller than the Ace of Clubs".